Got a Question?

 The contrast of these rugs has been toned down from the traditional Persian brightness.
 So now you have a rug that appeals to the more contemporary western living room.

 And this is all thanks to a forward thinking English company more that 130 years ago.
-Today they are one of the most popular oriental rugs on the market.
+Today they are one of the most popular and antique oriental rugs on the market.

 They are so popular, in fact, that we now offer buyer guides just so you definitely get the right Ziegler for your home or office.